The Unbreakable Boy

 The Unbreakable Boy is a 2025 American biographical drama film directed and written by Jon Gunn.
 It is based on the book The Unbreakable Boy: A Father's Fear, a Son's Courage, and a Story of Unconditional Love, authored by Scott Michael LeRette and Susy Flory, which is based on a true story.
 It stars Zachary Levi in the lead role alongside Meghann Fahy, Jacob Laval, Drew Powell, Gavin Warren, and Patricia Heaton.

 Lionsgate announced a feature-length film based on the book in November 2020, with Gunn attached as writer and director.
 Filming began that same month in Oklahoma and wrapped in December.

 Originally scheduled to be released in 2022, The Unbreakable Boy was delayed several times before being released in the United States by Lionsgate on February 21, 2025.
 The film received mixed reviews from critics.

-Plot

-Austin is a boy on the autism spectrum who has brittle bone disease.
-His father, Scott, seeks to keep Austin happy.

 Production

 The Unbreakable Boy was announced on November 13, 2020, by the Erwin brothers.
 Four days later, it was announced that Zachary Levi would star in the film.
 Three days later, it was announced that Jacob Laval, Meghann Fahy, Peter Facinelli, Drew Powell, Pilot Bunch, and Patricia Heaton had joined the cast.

 Filming began in Oklahoma during the COVID-19 pandemic in November 2020 and wrapped in late 2020.
 On November 29, 2021, it was announced that Pancho Burgos-Goizueta would score the film.